cloverstudio/ThinWS/README.md

 ## Server

-The server works as a standalone (no needed modification), but you can write your own listener functions.
+The server works as a standalone (no needed modification), but you can write your own listener functions for events.
+By default, the server receives messages that contain information about the "room" they are intended for and publishes the message to redis, and then all the servers subscribed to that room(including the one sending the message) receives the message.

+### Message structure

+    {
+        messageID: string,
+        type: string,
+        roomID: string   //optional
+        connectionID: string  //optional
+        payload: any
+    }

+roomID parameter is required and is there for the server to know which room to send the payload to. type parameter is required and notes the type of the message (connect, disconnect, subscribe, unsubscribe, ack)

+#### Message types

 ### Events